 Dates for Year 7 appeals:

-Any parent/carer wishing to appeal and has named Fort Pitt Grammar School on their application form may submit an appeal form by 31 March 2022.
+Any parent/carer wishing to appeal and has named Fort Pitt Grammar School on their application form may submit an appeal form by 28th March 2024.

+If numbers necessitate, there will be a group meeting held (date tbc).
 You will be given at least 10 school days’ notice of the date of your appeal hearing in writing, together with information about the process.

 On submitting your appeal, please advise us if any of the dates are unsuitable as it may not be possible to change the timetable at a later date.